void

 Demography

-According to the 1910 census Domažlice had 8,170 inhabitants of which 8,096 (99 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census Domažlice had 8,170 inhabitants of whom 8,096 (99 per cent) reported using Czech in their daily speech.
 The judicial district was okres Domažlice, administratively it reported to hejtmanství Domažlice.

 Source:Seznam míst v království Českém(1913)